You may be able to get this benefit if you:

 - You or your spouse/common-law partner meet the eligibility conditions.

-- Both of you must file your tax returns every year, even if you do not have income to report.
+- You and your spouse or common-law partner must file your tax returns every year, even if you do not have income to report.

-- If you do not file your taxes on time, your CCB will stop in August.
+- If you do not file your taxes on time, your CCB payments will stop

 - After your application is processed, you will get a CCB notice which will tell you how much money you will get.